 The I Care I Cure Childhood Cancer Foundation was founded in 2007 by Beth and Brad Besner (along with friends and family) in honor of their son, Ian, who was diagnosed with T-Cell Acute Lymphoblastic Leukemia (ALL) in January, 2006, just one week before his 11th birthday.

 Ian was a gifted student, witty and fun, with an unquenchable thirst for knowledge and a curiosity about the world around him.
 Ian was a talented little league baseball pitcher, and a passionate college (UM) baseball and major league fan.
 He also had varied interests such as guitar, karate, rollerblading, roller hockey, skateboarding, skiing, etc. You name it - Ian wanted to try it and be the best.
-Ian loved life, which was irresistible and infectious.
+Ian loved life, and he showed it through his personality, which was irresistible and infectious.

 While the “cure” rate for pediatric cancer has come a long way, the treatment is excruciating and intense, especially for little children's bodies.
 Current "cures" involve chemotherapy, basically a poison that kills all fast-replicating cells such as cancer, but also kills good cells in the process.
 This shotgun approach to treatment, especially for children, leaves them with no white blood cells to fight off infection, and causes hair loss, blackened nails and other disfigurement.
 This so-called “cure” is painful emotionally and physically, destroys body and soul, but is the only "cure" available.